Hamado Ouedraogo: Club career

 transferred to KSC Lokeren.
 He played five matches for Lokeren.

 In the 2003–04 season and joined French side Besançon RC in July 2004.
 Ouédraogo played for Besançon RC in the Championnat National 28 games, scoring 8 goals.
 In summer 2005, he signed with CA Bastia.
 He played 35 matches in two years, scoring 22 goals for Bastia in the Championnat de France amateur, his contract ended in June 2007 and he moved as free agent to AS Beauvais Oise.
 In his first year with AS Beauvais Oise he played 37 games and scored 18 goals in the Championnat National.

 International career

-Ouedraogo played in the Burkina Faso national football team and holds thirty-three games and scores eight goals.
+Ouedraogo made two appearances for the Burkina Faso national team.
 He was a member of the Burkinabé 2003 FIFA World Youth Championship team in United Arab Emirates.